raidancampbell/sequelspeare/README.md

 Once you have an existing network, edit the `sequelspeare.json` file to specify the IRC parameters: nick, server, port, etc...
 Once complete, start the bot with `python3 sequelspeare.py`

 ### Other Interfaces
-A VT100 serial terminal interface was created.
-Assuming the terminal is connected via serial cable, the following command *should* work:
+A VT220 serial terminal interface was created.
+Assuming the terminal is connected via serial cable, the following command should work:

      python3 serial_interface.py

-Unfortunately, my terminal broke a couple hours into use, so this code is likely not perfect.